+“After this manner therefore pray ye: Our Father which art in heaven, Hallowed be thy name.
+Thy kingdom come.
+Thy will be done in earth, as it is in heaven.
+Give us this day our daily bread.
 And forgive us our debts, as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
 Amen.”

 There is absolutely no doubt whatsoever that the Lord’s Prayer, or as it is less commonly known, the Disciples’ Prayer is a favourite for millions of people all over the world.
-Whether it’s a funeral or a wedding, a service of thanksgiving or just a lone sinner in a moment of crisis, the Lord’s Prayer is always prayed for by those seeking help from the Lord.
+Whether it’s a funeral or a wedding, a service of thanksgiving or just a lone sinner in a moment of crisis, the Lord’s Prayer can always be prayed for by those seeking immediate help from the Lord.

 But my question remains: is the Lord’s Prayer for the Church?